 Holiday Letting Price Information in Scarborough

 We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Scarborough.
 Prices rise in July and reach an average of £110 a night (27/07 - 03/08), making it the most expensive time to book a rental in the next 12 months.
 Holiday letting prices go down to £59 per night in January (12/01 - 19/01).

 Holiday Home Availability Information in Scarborough

 The graph shows the weekly availability rate in Scarborough for the next twelve months.
 The busiest time to book a holiday letting in Scarborough so far is in December (22/12 - 29/12), where only 35 rentals are available.
 On the contrary, you will find the highest number of available rentals in a week of September (14/09 - 21/09).

 The Weather in Scarborough

-Find the Scarborough District climate diagram.
+You can see our climate diagram above.
 July is the warmest month of the year in Scarborough with temperatures reaching a maximum average of 20°.
-On the other hand, you could have temperatures dropping under 2° in January.
-The rainiest month is December while the driest month is September.
+However, temperatures can go lower than 2° in Scarborough in January.
+The rainiest month is July while the driest month is September.

 Enjoy a classic seaside holiday with your Scarborough accommodation

 The seaside town of Scarborough is the largest such town in North Yorkshire, and is home to a picturesque landscape filled with beautiful architecture, seaside charm, and - of course - excellent beaches.